 And that’s when the Product Owner Proxy steps in.

-This role is not a part of a Scrum team, but it often helps manage projects efficiently and reduces the final cost of the development.
+This role is not a part of an Agile team, but it often helps manage projects efficiently and reduces the final cost of the development.
 Wondering if it’s a good option for you?
 Let’s see!

 Read more: Hybrid agile methodologies

-Briefly, a Proxy Product Owner is a person who helps the actual Product Owner manage the backlog – an ordered list of everything that is known to be needed in the product.
+Briefly, a proxy PO is a person who helps the actual Product Owner manage the backlog – an ordered list of everything that is known to be needed in the product.

 The role of a Product Owner Proxy is to support the Product Owner in defining, documenting, and maintaining requirements in the development process.

 Product Owner Proxy gathers the requirements and priorities from the Product Owner, forges them into epics (large pieces of work that can be broken down into a number of smaller stories), writes user stories, builds the product backlog and the project roadmap.
-During the development process, a Proxy Product Owner is up to date with what’s going on in the project, monitors progress, stays in touch with the tech team and with the Product Owner.
+During the development, a proxy PO is up to date with what’s going on in the project, monitors progress, stays in touch with the tech team and with the Product Owner.

-Additionally, Product Owner Proxy can facilitate the communication between the Product Owner and the stakeholders, serve as a business advisor, create a demo scenario or even run a demo in front of the stakeholders.
-Therefore, the final list of responsibilities is rather flexible and is adjusted to the individual needs.
+Additionally, proxy product owners can facilitate the communication between the Product Owner and the stakeholders, serve as a business advisor, create a demo scenario or even run a demo in front of the stakeholders.
+Therefore, the final list of responsibilities is rather flexible and adjusted to the individual needs.

-[Our Proxy Product Owner] is both an advocate for business needs, as well as for the team and their capabilities.
+[Our proxy PO] is both an advocate for business needs, as well as for the team and their capabilities.
 It’s been incredibly helpful.
-The people who do the development work can keep as focused as possible on what they need to do, while I can keep informed and be flexible with the day-to-day needs of the business.
+The people who do the development work can keep as focused as possible on what they need to do, while I can keep informed and be flexible with the day-to-day business needs.

 Head of Digital, Athletic Training Platform (source: Clutch.co)